 3. What are the unexpected costs of renovating and moving?

 There are a lot of extra fees and expenses that come with buying and selling a home.
-Agent commissions, legal fees, land transfer taxes, and moving expenses all adds up fast.
-Are you aware of what they all are, and are ready to factor them in?
+Agent commissions, legal fees, land transfer taxes and moving expenses all add up fast.
+Are you aware of what they all are, and are you ready to factor them in?

 And while we do our best to mitigate any surprises, renovations can uncover unexpected issues.
 We do our due diligence in the planning stages, and will prepare a budget that factors in as many of these “bumps in the road” as possible, but it is always a good idea to include a contingency fund in the case of unforeseen expenses.

 This may be a difficult question to answer, but it’s an important one to ask.
 Do you need to save for your children’s education or your retirement?
 Do you hope to do a lot of traveling or open a business?
 All of these can affect your decisions about your home.